 If you want a portable laptop, go with one of the best Ultrabooks.
-When a laptop is designated an Ultrabook you can trust that it will be thin and lightweight yet offer long battery life.
+When a laptop is designated an Ultrabook, you can trust that it will be thin and lightweight yet offer long battery life.
 But as these ultraportable laptops grow in popularity, it becomes more difficult to choose the right one.
-Fortunately, we've done the hard work for you and ranked the best Ultrabooks on the market.
+Fortunately, we've done the hard work for you and ranked the best ultrathin laptops on the market.

-The best Ultrabook right now is the Dell XPS 13, which has a sleek design, fast performance and a gorgeous display.
-If you don't want to spend so much fast, consider the Envy 13 --- an $800 laptop that offers just about everything the Dell delivers.
-And macOS users really only have one choice: the MacBook Air.
-Yes, the MacBook Pro is great, but it's a bit heftier than what we consider an Ultrabook.
+The best thin and lightweight laptop right now is the Dell XPS 13, which has a sleek design, fast performance and a gorgeous display.
+If you don't want to spend so much fast, consider the Envy 13 (or Envy x360) — a $900 laptop that offers just about everything the Dell delivers.
+And macOS users really only have two choices: the MacBook Air or 13-inch MacBook Pro.

 If you need a work machine, see our best business laptops rankings.
 Or if you're a student, we've put together a list of the best laptops for college.
 It's also worth checking out our best 13-inch laptops page as most of those listed below fall into this category.

 With CES 2022 upon us many new ultraportables were announced and we will be bringing you the latest and greatest as we review and then update our best-of list.

 Dell's XPS 13 has been the best Ultrabook for several years running and the 2021 model is the best yet.
 It takes the edge-to-edge display Dell popularized years ago and amps it up by removing the bottom bezel.
 The effect is mesmerizing.
 On top of that, the XPS 13 offers fast performance and long battery life in the smallest chassis yet for the thin and light series.